PayString/utils/README.md

 )

-// generate a signed/verified address using the signing key const verifiedAddress = utils.sign(payId, address, signingParameters)
+// generate a signed/verified address using the signing key const verifiedAddress = utils.sign(payString, address, signingParameters)

 // build a PaymentInfo containing a verified address const paymentInfo = {
-  payId,
+  payString,
   verifiedAddresses: [verifiedAddress],
 }

 // pretty print the JSON representation.
-// this is what the PayID server should return for PayID lookups. console.log(JSON.stringify(paymentInfo, null, 2))
+// this is what the PayString server should return for PayString lookups. console.log(JSON.stringify(paymentInfo, null, 2))

-// verify signatures on all the verifiedAddresses in a PaymentInfo object. utils.verifyPayId(paymentInfo)
+// verify signatures on all the verifiedAddresses in a PaymentInfo object. utils.verifyPayString(paymentInfo)

-// verify a specific verifiedAddress utils.verifySignedAddress(payId, paymentInfo.verifiedAddresses[0])
+// verify a specific verifiedAddress utils.verifySignedAddress(payString, paymentInfo.verifiedAddresses[0])

 // inspect the PaymentInfo for detail information on signatures const inspector = new utils.PaymentInformationInspector()